yairEO/tagify/README.md

 A Tagify React component is exported from [`react.tagify.js`](https://github.com/yairEO/tagify/blob/master/dist/react.tagify.js):

+> Note: You will need to inport Tagify's CSS also, either by javasceript or by SCSS `@import` (which is preferable)
 ```javascript
 import Tags from "@yaireo/tagify/dist/react.tagify" // React-wrapper file
 import "@yaireo/tagify/dist/tagify.css" // Tagify CSS